5,000 Businesses. 30 Million Fewer Emails Sent. More Opens, More Clicks.

 Your Domain Reputation Follows You

-By preventing sends to unengaged recipients, SharpSpring is helping to protect your domain reputation and ensure engaged recipients continue receiving your content.
+By having fewer emails sent to unengaged recipients, SharpSpring is helping to protect your domain reputation and ensure engaged recipients continue receiving your content.
 As we’ve pointed out, ISPs are growing increasingly sophisticated in their battle against spam and unwanted email.
 In addition to tracking engagement, ISPs are now tracking your sending domain.